multiversx/mx-docs/docs/developers/nft-tokens.md

           "@414c43" +
 }
 ```
-Once this transaction is processed by the Metachain, Alice becomes the designated **manager of AliceTokens**, and is granted a balance of 4091 AliceTokens, to do with them as she pleases.
+Once this transaction is processed by the Metachain, Alice becomes the designated **manager of AliceTokens**, and is granted a balance of 4091 AliceTokens.
 She can increase the total supply of tokens at a later time if needed.
 For more operations available to ESDT token managers, see [Token management](/developers/esdt-tokens#token-management).

 If the issue transaction is successful, a smart contract result will mint the requested token and supply in the account used for issuance, which is also the token manager.
 In that smart contract result, the `data` field will contain a transfer syntax which is explained below.
 What is important to note is that the token identifier can be fetched from
 here in order to use it for transfers.
-Alternatively, the token identifier can be fetched from the API (explained also below).
+Alternatively, the token identifier can be fetched from the API (explained also in section [Rest API - Get NFT data](/developers/nft-tokens#get-nft-data-for-an-address) ).

 ## **Roles** ##